 Station A Substation Rebuild and Relocation Project

-The Sacramento Municipal Utility District (SMUD) is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
-The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines, and decommissioning portions of the equipment located at the existing substation.
+SMUD is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
+The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines and decommissioning portions of the equipment located at the existing substation.

 SMUD has owned and operated the historic Station A since the 1940s and constructed the outdoor portion of the substation in the 1950s.
 The existing substation equipment is nearing the end of useful life and requires replacement, upgrade and additional space to maintain Station A as a reliable power source for downtown Sacramento.
 Additional space is required because it would not be feasible to rebuild the existing substation in place while maintaining electrical service in the downtown area currently provided by Station A.

-The project also includes relocation of a Regional Transit substation at the new site, construction of a new SMUD control building that will house electrical equipment replacing equipment currently located inside the existing Station A building, and new gas insulated substation equipment, and the construction of two small open space areas on 6th Street and 7th Street.
+The project also includes relocating a Regional Transit substation at the new site, constructing a new SMUD control building that will house electrical equipment replacing equipment currently located inside the existing Station A building, new gas insulated substation equipment and constructing two small open space areas on 6th Street and 7th Street.